en |

 Obtaining a Cuban business visa is essential for engaging in legitimate business activities in Cuba.
 By meeting the above eligibility criteria, understanding the scenarios requiring a visa, and being aware of any nationality restrictions, you can ensure a smooth and compliant business trip to Cuba.

-Applying for a Tourist Card for Cuba is a much more straightforward process than applying for a business visa, but it’s still a multi-step process.
+Applying for an eVisa for Cuba is a much more straightforward process than applying for a business visa, but it’s still a multi-step process.
+This eVisa is for short-term leisure visits.

-Here are the typical steps to apply for a Cuban Tourist Card:
+Here are the typical steps to apply for a Cuban eVisa:

 #1: Determine Your Eligibility:

-Ensure that you meet the eligibility criteria for obtaining a Cuban Tourist Card based on your nationality and travel circumstances.
-Most travelers require a Tourist Card, but there are exceptions for certain nationalities, as mentioned earlier.
+Ensure that you meet the eligibility criteria for obtaining a Cuban eVisa based on your nationality and travel circumstances.
+Most travelers require an eVisa, but there are exceptions for certain nationalities, as mentioned earlier.

-Provide the required information for your Tourist Card application, which typically includes your personal details, valid passport information, travel dates, and purpose of the visit.
+Provide the required information for your eVisa application, which typically includes your personal details, valid passport information, travel dates, and the purpose of the visit.

 #3: Use an Authorized Provider: